 If criterion (1) is satisfied, the threshold level of ingress of a broadcast signal identified as receivable is:

-Criterion (2): -95 dBm (9kHz Resolution BW, AV)
+Criterion (2): ≥ -95 dBm (9 kHz Resolution Bandwidth, AV)

-Additionally PLT modems may limit the identification of a receivable radio broadcast service to such signals that are AM or DRM modulated including very low AM modulated signal (plain carrier or a silent period).
+Additionally PLC modems may limit the identification of a receivable radio broadcast service to such signals that are AM or DRM modulated including very low AM modulated signals (plain carrier or a silent period).

-The noise floor and Broadcast Radio signal shall be measured between the live and neutral conductor at the socket to which the PLT modem is connected.
-The measurement shall be made using a spectrum analyser or measurement receiver specified and adjusted as in EN 55016-1-1:2010 - average detector.
+The noise floor and Broadcast Radio signal shall be measured between the live and neutral conductor at the socket to which the PLC modem is connected.
+The measurement shall be made using a spectrum analyser or measurement receiver specified and adjusted as in clause 6 of EN 55016-1-1.

 The threshold is defined to take into account the sensitivity of Broadcast Radio receivers and reception factor between the field and the signals on the mains.
 The measurement bandwidth and detectors specified here are for verification of the implementation of the present document, which is described in detail in C.3.2.
-Resolution bandwidth and detectors used by the PLT modem are implementation dependent.
+Resolution bandwidth and detectors used by the PLC modem are implementation dependent.

 Taking into account the fading effects defined in ITU-R Rec.
-BS.1615 and the robustness of radio receivers ES 201 980 the signal is considered to be present if Criterion (1) and (2) is exceeded in 30 % of time in any 10 seconds interval.
+BS.1615 and the robustness of radio receivers ES 201 980 the signal is considered to be present if Criterion (1) and (2) is exceeded for at least 30 % of time in any 10 seconds interval.

 C.3 Verification of the cognitive frequency exclusion implementation